duanwujie/debian-policy-chinese/policy/ch-source.rst

 Debian changelog: ``debian/changelog``
 --------------------------------------

-Changes in the Debian version of the package should be briefly explained in the Debian changelog file ``debian/changelog``.  [#]_ This includes modifications made in the Debian package compared to the upstream one as well as other changes and updates to the package.  [#]_
+Every source package must include the Debian changelog file, ``debian/changelog``.
+Changes in the Debian version of the package should be briefly explained in this file.  [#]_ This includes modifications made in the Debian package compared to the upstream one as well as other changes and updates to the package.  [#]_

 The format of the ``debian/changelog`` allows the package building tools to discover which version of the package is being built and find out